Farm to Institution

-Farm to Cafeteria is the umbrella for several local food purchasing and education programs which reconnect people to their local food producers by bringing local food into hospitals, workplace cafeterias, and other institutional settings, as well as, school and college cafeterias.
+Farm to Institution is the umbrella for several local food purchasing and education programs which reconnect people to their local food producers by bringing local food into hospitals, workplace cafeterias, and other institutional settings, as well as school and college cafeterias.

 Community Supported Agriculture quick links: